-There is a list of Council contacts (a little out of date due to the recent amalgamation, but will get fixed soon), references and interesting web sites at the end, including guides from Dutch and Danish authorities on how to to do bicycle planning.
+There is a list of Council contacts, references and interesting web sites at the end, including guides from Dutch and Danish authorities on how to to do bicycle planning.

 Report a cycling hazard and make it safer for everyone.